ysyk2021/the-power-of-innovation-harnessing-the-creative-potential-of-individuals-and-organizations/src/chapter-1-3.md

-Chapter 4: Why Understanding the Power of Innovation is Critical for Harnessing Creativity
+Why Understanding the Power of Innovation is Critical for Harnessing Creativity
 ==========================================================================================

 In today's rapidly evolving world, innovation has become a key driver of success and growth for individuals and organizations.
 It is through innovation that transformative ideas are brought to life, creating new products, services, and processes that shape industries and impact society.
 However, to harness the full potential of innovation, it is crucial to understand the relationship between innovation and creativity.
 This chapter explores why understanding the power of innovation is critical for harnessing creativity effectively.